 The College offers a variety of avenues for formal complaint procedures, depending on the nature of your concern or complaint.

 If you have an immediate concern for safety, contact Edgewood College Campus Security at 608-663-4321 or dial 911.

-To file a complaint or report an incident involving student conduct that is not an immediate concern for safety:
+To file a complaint or report an incident-involving student conduct: